Vultr DocsLatest Content

 $ git merge feature-branch

-• Commit the merged code.
-If the merge results in conflicts or requires additional changes, Git won't commit automatically.
-After you have resolved everything, create a clear and descriptive commit.
+• Commit the merged changes.
+If the merge encounters conflicts or requires manual adjustments, Git will not create a commit automatically.
+After resolving all conflicts, create a clear and descriptive commit message.

 console